 In order to make data and information about private well water quality available in ways that facilitate work in Wisconsin's local health departments, Wisconsin's EPHT program is undertaking an effort to create a widely-accessible web-based portal on private well water quality.
 Local health partners have consistently indicated a need for more complete and detailed data related to private well drinking water quality.
 Wisconsin's EPHT program requested and received supplemental grant funds to better characterize this need and how it can be met.
 Two full-day workshops were hosted in the spring of 2010 with attendees that included local health department partners from across the state and representatives from a number of agencies with private well water testing data (e.g., DNR, DATCP, State Laboratory of Hygiene, UW-Stevens Point Water and Environmental Analysis Laboratory, county laboratories and private testing laboratories).
 The first workshop included structured, interactive exercises to delineate the specific data that would be useful and how those data might be utilized by local health personnel.
 Participants agreed that data would be used in activities aimed at: educating the public about drinking water quality issues, increasing the number of people that test their wells and identifying specific contaminants as priorities for certain geographic areas.
 The second workshop further delineated the types of datasets that would be useful and the potential for data stewards to collaborate and deliver such a dataset.
 As a result of this project, representatives from DATCP and UW Stevens Point agreed to meet and determine the feasibility of integrating their respective datasets and making those data available to public health partners.
-EPHT program partners are assessing the feasibility of using the EPHT portals as one way to make the data available.
-The group is also investigating potential funding sources to support this initial effort.
-It is anticipated that some early results from the project will be available by the end of 2010.
+In July, 2010, funding was received to address three main objectives; complete an inventory of the datasets for private well drinking water testing to identify the types of data available and characterize the datasets; complete a review of the regulatory issues related to collecting, analyzing and disseminating private well water testing data; and, pilot test the integration of datasets from DATCP and UW Stevens Point.
+All three objectives were met, and final reports for each are currently being finalized and prepared for internal review before broader dissemination in the future.